mags0ft/spamfilter/docs/ai_and_ml.md

 There are three main filters that you may want to use in order to integrate AI into your spam filtering pipeline:

 - `MLTextClassifier`: A text classifier that uses a pre-trained model to classify text as spam or not spam.
 It is based on the `transformers` library and requires a model to be downloaded.
 - `OpenAI`: A filter that connects to an OpenAI API endpoint to classify content.
-It is even more expensive than the `MLTextClassifier` and should only be used if you have a good reason to do so, for example, correcting harmful text to non-harmful text.
+It is (very likely) even more expensive than the `MLTextClassifier` and should only be used if you have a good reason to do so, for example, correcting harmful text to non-harmful text.
 - `API`: A general-purpose filter you may want to use in order to call third-party APIs to classify text as spam or not spam.
 This is a very flexible filter that can be used to integrate any API that returns a classification result.